-* All session times are quoted in Central Daylight Time (UTC -05:00 hrs)
+Session times quoted in Central Daylight Time (GMT – 05:00)

 You could be thinking that this is simply a carbon copy of other ‘Tilkedrome’ designs, and in many instances you’d be right.
 There are a mix of high- and low-speed corners, a mega long straight, and the pit and spectator facilities are second-to-none.

 But to leave your description at these basic points would probably do the venue a great disservice.

 It’s quickly become a fan and driver favourite – and aside from its hallmark of some wicked elevation changes – the circuit has three distinct parts.
 The opening sector features some high-speed, flowing corners that are Tilke’s interpretation of the Maggotts/Becketts sweeps at Silverstone, and the Esses at Suzuka.
 This combination of corners will severely test a car’s high-speed handling, and the cars which showed well at either circuit earlier this year should be the strongest through here.